danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-oracles/how-to-create-an-oracle.md

 Our dApp requires quotation data on the blockchain.
 Therefore, we will create a new oracle, which will receive the relevant quotation data from the public Waves Data Service API (you can use any other source) once an hour and write it on the blockchain.
 In addition, we will create an oracle card so that other users can alse use the data in their decentralized applications.

-## Implementation of the program part of the oracle
+## Implementation of the Program Part of the Oracle

 The main part of the oracle is a program that has access to the API and records exchange rates in the oracles account data storage.
 Here use TypeScript with Node.js, but you can use Python or any other programming language.
 List of [client libraries](/en/building-apps/waves-api-and-sdk/client-libraries).